roma-glushko/hyx/docs/development.md

 Any update to Hyx's API is only considered as done when the corresponding documentation is updated.
 So users have a simple way to discover all improvements and adjustments.

+## Feedback

+If you have looked at Hyx's API, codebase, docs and have some ideas on how could we improve them, tried to use Hyx to cover some use cases, but it was not enough, or wanted to apply Hyx in a new context, we **really encourage** you to tell us about that in [Github Discussions](https://github.com/roma-glushko/hyx/discussions).